Lucifer's Atoms is a physics-based construction game where players have to build and control objects to complete various challenges.

 To create a motor, select the link(s) you want to assign it to and the slot you want to use and then pick a virtual input (an axis or button).
 These virtual inputs are bound to physical inputs (keys and game controllers).

 The full axes are defined like the half axis in the direction of the darker arrow, with the opposite side being implicitly mirrored.
 The automated inputs are controlled by rules, which allows more complex inputs to be defined.
-The constant virtual input is like a button that's always pressed.
-To delete a motor, set the virtual input to none.
+To delete a motor, set the virtual input to no motor.

 |Len 1||The length factor when the input is 0.|